Guide 2022-2023

 Practicum Hours:

 All practicum hours are on-site in the school district.
-Trainings and in-services used for hours must be approved by the University Practicum Coordinator.
-Weekly class meetings can also be counted towards the hours requirement.
+Trainings and in-services used for hours must be approved via email by the Practicum Coordinator and the Site Supervisor.
+Weekly practicum class meetings can also be counted towards the hour’s requirement.
+With permission of the Site Supervisor, students may count travel time as practicum hours if traveling between sites (i.e., from one school to another or from site to the university).

 Logs:

-Students must submit a typed log of activities performed during their 300 hours of practicum.
-An Excel spreadsheet is available on Blackboard for students to code their hours.
-The log must be signed by their LSSP supervisor in the school district and will be turned in at specific checkpoints throughout the year (typically middle and end of each semester).
-The University Practicum Coordinator will monitor hour completion and the quality and breadth of experiences obtained by the practicum student.
+Students must submit a log of activities performed during their 300 hours of practicum.
+An Excel spreadsheet is available on the course Canvas site for students to code their hours.
+The log must be discussed weekly with the Site Supervisor in the school district during supervision meetings and will be signed by the supervisor and turned in by the student at specific checkpoints throughout the year (typically middle and end of each semester).
+The Practicum Coordinator will monitor hours completed and the quality and breadth of experiences obtained by the practicum student.

 Course Registration: